SoftwareAG/c8y-docs/src/documents/guides/web/tab-plugin.html.md

 ## Device Contact Plugin

-This section shows how to create a plugin that adds a new tab "Contact" to a device in the Cumulocity application.
+This section shows how to create a plugin that adds a new tab "Contact" to devices in your application.
 Clicking on "Contact" presents the user with a simple form for entering contact details.
 When the user saves the form, the contact details are stored as part of the device object in the inventory.
 The new tab looks like this:

 ![Contact tab](/guides/plugins/contact.png)

 In order to achieve this goal you need to do the following steps:

-* Create a plugin
+* Create a plugin.
-* Declare the plugin on the imports list of the application manifest (cumulocity.json)
+* Declare the plugin on the imports list of the [application manifest](/guides/web/branding-plugin#application-manifest).
-* Add a tab to a device.
+* Add a tab to devices.
 * Display data in the tab.
-* Persist the data to Cumulocity backend
+* Persist the data to Cumulocity backend.

-We assume that you already have created an application to add the new plugin to.
-You can use myapplication from the previous example.
-The example is also contained in the folder plugins/deviceContact of  [cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).
+We assume that you already have created an application that you can add the new plugin to.
+If not, you can use the application provided in the [repository](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples) mentioned above.
+You can also find the example described here in the folder "plugins/deviceContact".

 ### Adding dependencies

-For this exercise let's consider you want to extend Device management.
-In practice this means importing the set of plugins used in Device management and add your own to the list.
-You can print the list of imported plugins by any available app in your dev environment by executing the command ```c8y util:showimports <appContextPath>```.
+For this exercise, let us consider you want to extend the application "Device Management".
+In practice, this means adding the set of plugins used in Device Management and adding your own to the list of imports in your application manifest.
+You can print the list of used plugins by any available application in your development environment by executing the command ```c8y util:showimports <appContextPath>```.

 In this case: